Most people have no clue what they want to do in life. And this terrifies them.

 As you grow as a person, your interests and values will change.
 And the more you change, the more your life purpose will change.

 With all of the things I previously tried my hand at, at the core, I didn’t love it.
-I didn’t enjoy drawing all day or having a business-first mindset or playing sports until I literally couldn’t stand.
+I didn’t enjoy drawing all day, or having a business-first mindset, or playing sports until my knees would break.
 Forget whether it was my “life purpose” — I simply did not enjoy it.

 This is the same reason why I love Mark’s quote from the beginning.
 There is no “right answer”.
 There is no single life purpose you need to “figure out”.
 You can change or switch your life purpose at any point in life, as many times as you wish.